 What did John Donne mean by: Let man’s soul be a sphere, and then, in this, The intelligence that moves, devotion is. - John Donne Poet · England Copy

-+ But I do nothing upon myself, and yet I am my own executioner.
-Feraz Zeid, January 11, 2024January 11, 2024, John Donne, Executioners, Sabotage, 0 - John Donne Poet · England
++ Religion is not a melancholy, the spirit of God is not a damper.
+Feraz Zeid, January 11, 2024January 11, 2024, John Donne, Melancholy, Spirit, 0 - John Donne Poet · England

 + All our life is but a going out to the place of execution, to death.
 Feraz Zeid, January 12, 2024January 12, 2024, John Donne, Going Out, Life And Death, 0 - John Donne Poet · England